 The normal course load for most full-time students is 15 credits.
 Typically, students eligible to be covered under their parents' health insurance policies must take at least 12 credits to be considered a full-time student.
 A student's first semester typically consists of 12 to 15 credits, usually from two or three general education courses plus two or three courses from an academic area of interest.
 Your student may also be enrolled in a LEC 100 Freshman Seminar course designed to help new students adjust to academic and social changes from high school.

 Will my student's credits transfer?

 The University of Wisconsin-Whitewater at Rock County is accredited by the North Central Association of Colleges and Schools, the same agency that accredits most American universities.
 Courses and credits transfer easily to UW System campuses as well as to other private and public colleges and universities, with the exception of several remedial courses, which do not carry degree credit.
-Your student will want to check the online University of Wisconsin Transfer Information System or ask his or her advisor to see just what program requirements will be met by specific transfer courses.
+Your student will want to check the online Transferology Lab or ask their advisor to see just what program requirements will be met by specific transfer courses.